Prerequisites for Azure AD Connect

 - An Azure AD tenant allows by default 50k objects.
 When you verify your domain, the limit is increased to 300k objects.
-If you need even more objects in Azure AD you need to open a support case to have the limit increased even further.
-If you need more than 500k objects then you need a license, such as Office 365, Azure AD Basic, Azure AD Premium, or Enterprise Mobility Suite.
+If you need even more objects in Azure AD, then you need to open a support case to have the limit increased even further.
+If you need more than 500k objects, then you need a license, such as Office 365, Azure AD Basic, Azure AD Premium, or Enterprise Mobility Suite.

 Prepare your on-premises data